theo2300/Youtube-View-Bot-With-Proxy/README.md

 # Youtube Fast View Bot
  A very fast youtube viewer bot

+ Youtube Views Bot BY Rae Armani

+To run this bot open cmd then enter pip install pysocks and hit enter button then again

+pip install mechanize hit enter button

- Then Enter Pip install Proxy in cmd
+Then again Enter Pip install Proxy and hit button

 After download the chromedriver(https://chromedriver.chromium.org/downloads extract these to downloaded folder)and with matches your chrome version of your pc and